pandrikopoul/EEG-MFTNet/README.md

 ```

-o perform model interpretation, open the Jupyter notebook Model_interpretation_sub_6_Session_4.ipynb and run all the cells sequentially from the beginning.
+4. To perform model interpretation, open the Jupyter notebook Model_interpretation_sub_6_Session_4.ipynb and run all the cells sequentially from the beginning.